OpenBSD

-OpenBSD is a security-focused, free and open-source, Unix-like operating system based on the Berkeley Software Distribution (BSD).
+OpenBSD is a security-focused, free software, Unix-like operating system based on the Berkeley Software Distribution (BSD).
 Theo de Raadt created OpenBSD in 1995 by forking NetBSD 1.0.
-According to the website, the OpenBSD project emphasizes "portability, standardization, correctness, proactive security and integrated cryptography."
+The OpenBSD project emphasizes portability, standardization, correctness, proactive security, and integrated cryptography.

 The OpenBSD project maintains portable versions of many subsystems as packages for other operating systems.
-Because of the project's preferred BSD license, many components are reused in proprietary and corporate-sponsored software projects.
+Because of the project's preferred BSD license, which allows binary redistributions without the source code, many components are reused in proprietary and corporate-sponsored software projects.
 The firewall code in Apple's macOS is based on OpenBSD's PF firewall code, Android's Bionic C standard library is based on OpenBSD code, LLVM uses OpenBSD's regular expression library, and Windows 10 uses OpenSSH (OpenBSD Secure Shell) with LibreSSL.

 The word "open" in the name OpenBSD refers to the availability of the operating system source code on the Internet, although the word "open" in the name OpenSSH means "OpenBSD".
 It also refers to the wide range of hardware platforms the system supports.
+OpenBSD supports a variety of system architectures including x86-64, IA-32, ARM, PowerPC, and 64-bit RISC-V. Its default GUI is the X11 interface.

 History

 In December 1994, Theo de Raadt, a founding member of the NetBSD project, was asked to resign from the NetBSD core team over disagreements and conflicts with the other members of the NetBSD team.
-In October 1995, De Raadt founded OpenBSD, a new project forked from NetBSD 1.0.
+In October 1995, de Raadt founded OpenBSD, a new project forked from NetBSD 1.0.
 The initial release, OpenBSD 1.2, was made in July 1996, followed by OpenBSD 2.0 in October of the same year.
 Since then, the project has issued a release every six months, each of which is supported for one year.

 On 25 July 2007, OpenBSD developer Bob Beck announced the formation of the OpenBSD Foundation, a Canadian non-profit organization formed to "act as a single point of contact for persons and organizations requiring a legal entity to deal with when they wish to support OpenBSD."

+In 2024, the project had separated far enough that all files which were part of the original fork from NetBSD had been either modified or removed, with the replacement of a data file for the "quiz" program being the determining change.